PARALLEL AND DISTRIBUTED COMPUTING

 Lectures about simulation techniques are completed by a tutorial on the DEUS simulation environment.

 Assessment methods and criteria

-1) a written exam lasting 3 hours, with open questions related to the theoretical topics of the course;
+There will be a written exam (3 hours), with 6-7 open questions related to theoretical part of the course.